boxdyn/conlang/readme.md

 which, while being my favorite production-grade programming language of all time, falls short in its ability to expressively express expressions.

-The language's name is subject to change.
+(The language's name is undeniably a misnomer.)

 ## Code examples